ALAMO WOMEN'S OBSTETRICS AND GYNECOLOGY, PLLC

 Robotic surgery in San Antonio, Texas, OBGYN

-The da Vinci System is a robotic-assisted surgical device that your surgeon is 100% in control of at all times.
-The da Vinci System gives surgeons:
+The da Vinci® System is a robotic-assisted surgical device that your surgeon fully controls at all times.
+It offers:

-• Wristed instruments that bend and rotate far greater than the human hand
+• Wristed instruments that bend and rotate beyond the range of the human hand

 ROBOTIC ASSISTED LAPAROSCOPY